GouthumKharvi/GenAI-Agentic-Recipe-Assistant-chatbot-/README.md

 ## 🧠 About the Project

-### 🔮 What is a "Agentic AI Chatbot"?
-This chatbot is termed **Magnetic** because it dynamically attracts contextual data (recipes, orders, transactions, preferences) around user intent using **LangChain’s retrieval chain** and **CrewAI’s adaptive task-based agents**.
-It "magnetically" adapts its conversation and UI behavior based on user interaction history, making it a **self-learning, GenAI-powered cooking assistant**.

 ### 🔮 What is an Agentic AI Chatbot?

 An **Agentic AI**  Chatbot is a system built using autonomous AI agents that can reason, retrieve, and act based on user intent.